!Header Logo

 Never give your pet chocolate; alcohol; caffeine; meat on the bone; garlic and onions; grapes or raisins; avocado; nuts; fruit seeds or pips; raw dough; or anything that contains xylitol.
 Keep in mind that some things are more dangerous than others.
 For instance, if your canine buddy eats a piece of onion off the floor, he may just get a tummyache.
 If he eats a grape or raisin, he could go into kidney failure!
 Ask your vet for more information.

 Our vet clinic in Carmel Valley, CA is always here to assist you and your furry companion.
+We offer comprehensive Veterinary Dentistry services to ensure your pet maintains a healthy smile throughout their life.
 Please feel free to call us anytime for any assistance related to your pet’s health.